sehsanm/sbunlpcourse/README.md

 This is a multi phase competition and the aim is to build a good test and evaluation set at the end.
 We also promote open-source culture to re-use each other's achievements.
 ## Phase I: Write your code
 Prepare your code and make it ready.
 Use whatever tool that you like.
 But consider the fact that you should be able to use your scripts on many files (each group will come up with a brand new test file) .
 At this stage there is no language or technology preference.
 But if we want to get something out of this competition we can put an standard on the language that is used.

+Based on the defined format you can start your work, upon release of this document.

 ## Phase II: Prepare your test files
 Each group should write a test file.
-In one day every group is responsible to upload their input files to repository (Location and folder structure TBC)
+In one day every group is responsible to upload their input files to repository inside data folder.
+You should be able to use **GIT** to upload your files into repository.
+Please read about GIT if you don't know already.
+You must create pull requests to the repo, in order to push data.
+Approvers will review your pull request and might give you some feedback if necessary.

+Each team will have a dedicated folder.
+The folder name must be your team name.
+You are free to choose a name for your team.
+You must leave a **Readme.md** file in your folder and write your team member names and some sort of communication method (preferably email).

+The input file name must be **Your_Team_Name.txt**

 ## Phase III: Run your code
 Download all of the input files and run your code on them.
 Then upload your results back to the repository.
+Use pull requests as mentioned above.
+Your output files must be stored in your own folder and the file name should be the same as the input file but with **.ref** extension.

+> Please note that you should run your code on all other teams' input files as well.

 ## Phase IV: Upload the reference files

 Upload the reference files to the repository.
-Then we run our scoring algorithm on it and will announce the results.
+The file name must be **Your_Team_Name.ref** Then we run our scoring algorithm on it and will announce the results.

 ## Phase V: Upload your code

 Upload the code and scripts that you had to the repository.
 Also you have to write a small documentation for your code on how to run it and what method it uses.
+You must also document the method and the tools that you have used.
+Please use the **Readme.md** file in your folder.
+If you don't know how to write a markdown search it in google.
+Easy!

 # Ethics
 We want to promote the open science culture and one of the main points for it is maturity and responsibility.
 So please make sure that whatever is uploaded is your own work.
 Even if you use an open source library please mention it on your documentation.
 Also uploaded results MUST be output of your program and no manual edition is accepted.